Colton Underwood Torn Between Heather & Cassie After Sharing ‘Magical’ Dates

 So what does that mean for the other women who believe they too have stolen a piece of Underwood’s heart?

 After an explosive confrontation between Nicole and Oneyka, it seems that the easygoing Underwood might have some thinking to do about how to handle the escalating heated conflicts between the women in the house.
 Nicole revealed to Underwood that she felt she was being bullied by Onyeka since the start of the competition.
 Onyeka denied her accusations.
-When the two women talked, their conversation became so heated that Underwood intervened but unable to break through the women’s argument, he stormed off.
+When the two women talked, their conversation became so heated that Underwood intervened, but unable to break through the women’s argument, he stormed off.

 #TheBachelor makes Monday my favourite day of the week! pic.twitter.com/bYhpGzizMK